An in-depth look at DUI and Addiction With Ocean City, MD Attorney Richard Brueckner:

 - Drug possession with intent to sell

-- Criminal Charges: If you are charged with a felony, you have the right to request a preliminary hearing within 10 days of your first hearing with the commissioner.
+- Ocean City, MD Criminal Charges: If you are charged with a felony, you have the right to request a preliminary hearing within 10 days of your first hearing with the commissioner.
 This hearing will be held in the District Court to determine if probable cause exists to charge you with the crime you’ve been accused of and move your case forward to the Circuit Court.
 At the preliminary hearing, the State will present the evidence against you as well as any witnesses.
 Attorney Brueckner will have the opportunity during this hearing to cross-examine the evidence and witnesses.

-The Maryland DUI & DWI Attorney
+Ocean City, MD DUI & DWI Attorney

-FACING DRUNK DRIVING CHARGES?
+FACING DRUNK DRIVING CHARGES IN OCEAN CITY, MD?

 If you reside outside of Maryland and failed to appear in court, chances are there is an active warrant out for your arrest in the state where you currently live.
-Your local law enforcement has the authority to arrest you and hold you on bail or extradite you back to Ocean City.
+Your local law enforcement has the authority to arrest you and hold you on bail or extradite you back to Ocean City, MD.
 Attorney Richard J. Brueckner will make an effort to have the warrant against you re-called and get your case set for trial.
-If, however, a judge will not recall the warrant, Mr. Brueckner can make arrangements for you to get in touch with an Ocean City bail bondsman so that you can come back, turn yourself in, and post bail.
+If, however, a judge will not recall the warrant, Mr. Brueckner can make arrangements for you to get in touch with an Ocean City, MD bail bondsman so that you can come back, turn yourself in, and post bail.

-A DUI/DWI case in Maryland will trigger two separate proceedings — a criminal proceeding before the court where you will face possible jail time, probation, and fines, and an administrative hearing before the Department of Motor Vehicles (DMV) where you will face the potential suspension of your driver’s license, and the installation of an ignition interlock device in your vehicle.
+A DUI/DWI case in Ocean City, Maryland will trigger two separate proceedings — a criminal proceeding before the court where you will face possible jail time, probation, and fines, and an administrative hearing before the Department of Motor Vehicles (DMV) where you will face the potential suspension of your driver’s license, and the installation of an ignition interlock device in your vehicle.

-DIFFERENCE BETWEEN DUI AND DWI IN MARYLAND
+DIFFERENCE BETWEEN DUI AND DWI IN OCEAN CITY, MARYLAND

-If you were drunk driving in Maryland, you will either be charged with driving under the influence (DUI) or driving while impaired (DWI).
+If you were drunk driving in Ocean City, Maryland, you will either be charged with driving under the influence (DUI) or driving while impaired (DWI).
 The distinction between the two is really a matter of degree.
 A DUI is more serious than a DWI and is charged when your blood alcohol concentration (BAC) is at a level of 0.08% or higher.
 A DWI is charged when you BAC is between 0.07 and 0.08 percent.

 In order to prove that you were driving under the influence of alcohol, the state would have to show that alcohol had substantially impaired your normal coordination.
-They will attempt to do this by referencing your BAC results, performance on field sobriety tests, and your appearance (red eyes) and/or behavior (slurred speech) at the time of arrest.
+They will attempt to do this by referencing your BAC results, performance on field sobriety tests, and your appearance (red eyes) and/or behavior (slurred speech) at the time of the arrest.

 - up to one year in jail

-- 120 day license suspension
+- 120-day license suspension

 - $1000 fine